Azure-Samples/java-on-aca/docs/03_lab_openai/03_openai.md

     ![lab 5 ai-gen-code 1](../../images/open-ai-gen-1.png)

     Follow the steps to make changes to your project.
-To apply the AI-generated code, select **Apply in Editor**.
+To apply the AI-generated code, select the **Apply** button, and complete any subsequent prompts.
 For details, refer to the following screenshot.

     ![lab 5 ai-gen-code 2](../../images/open-ai-gen-2.png)